 When I collected her she had needed about 17 teeth extracted 😳 Once under anaesthetic the vet was able to properly inspect her teeth, he discovered the teeth were literally disintegrating underneath the plaque, not one of the extracted teeth left her mouth in one piece.
 I came home with a little jar of lots of pieces of enamel (I know, I’m weird but wanted to keep them!) and a huge amount of guilt that I hadn’t sought veterinary attention earlier.

-This experience, along with managing customer’s expectations made me decide that this was something I did not want to offer.
+This experience, along with managing customer’s expectations helped me decide this was something I definitely did not want to offer.

 Prevention is key and although I do think the ultrasonic tooth brush is a good tool.
-I think it should be used regularly by owners rather than occasionally at grooming appointments.
+It should be used regularly by owners rather than occasionally at grooming appointments.

-It is a great preventative and maintenance tool but to prevent plaque (which takes 48hrs to build up) it will be of optimal benefit if used at least every other day.
+It is a great preventative and maintenance tool but to prevent plaque (which takes 48hrs to build up) and to be of optimal benefit it must be used at least every other day.
 Or maybe less often, if used alongside feeding a fresh food diet and raw meaty bones (the best teeth cleaner) and/or natural additives to food.

 Something else to bear in mind is that studies have recently shown toothpaste ingredients can negatively impact the dog’s gut biome.
 Although there is one good ingredient present in toothpaste – Lactoperoxidase.
 However this is actually present in dog’s saliva.
 So increasing your dog’s saliva production seems a sensible idea to provide a healthy oral environment.
 Nature really does know best!

-It’s no surprise to me that 80% of dogs over the age of 3 have dental disease… what are they eating?
-We have been told by pet food companies for years that kibble cleans teeth… then why are we not applying this same logic and using Digestives to clean ours?
+It’s no surprise that 80% of dogs over the age of 3 have dental disease… What are they eating?
+We have been told by pet food companies for years that kibble cleans teeth… then why are we not applying this same logic and eating biscuits to clean ours?

 In fact dog’s don’t chew their food, one of the reasons why kibble is totally ineffective as a teeth cleaner.
+It literally gets crunched once or twice before being swallowed.
 Hence why bones and organ meat are effective, as they need to be torn and shredded by the teeth in order to be swallowed.
+This mechanical action is necessary to create an abrasive friction on the surface of the teeth to clean them.

-Don’t wait until there is plaque build up to start brushing, this needs to be done to prevent the plaque causing problems on the first place.
+Don’t wait until there’s plaque build up to start brushing, you need to be brushing the teeth to prevent plaque causing problems in the first place.

 Unless your pet is under anaesthetic it is impossible to be able to see exactly what is going on in the mouth and most importantly under the gum line.